Community Garden

 A Brief History

-The Sun City Garden Club and its predecessor has had a Community Garden almost since Del Webb turned over the keys to the first homeowner.
-In 1962, the then Agricultural Club was provided a plot of land near Grand and 107th Avenues.
-Today a Fry’s Super Market anchors the King’s Center, the current occupants of that property and several garden locations have come and gone over the years.
-After hands holding plant 147x125boasting a continuous, thriving community garden for 40 years, in 2003 when we lost the use of a property where we had gardened for some 25 years.
-Escalating real estate prices and the lack of undeveloped property in Sun City led us on a 10 year search for a new parcel of land we could call our own.
+The Garden Club and its predecessor, the Agricultural Club, has had a community garden almost since the day Del Webb turned over the keys to the first homeowner.
+In 1960, the Agricultural Club was provided with a plot of land near Grand and 107th Avenues.
+Today Fry’s Super Market anchors the King’s Center along with the current occupants of that property.
+Several other community garden locations came and went over the following 40 years.

-Then, in the summer of 2013 and through the advice of the Recreation Centers of Sun City, the Garden Club partnered with EPCOR Water to open a new community garden on an underutilized 1½ acre parcel within Water Plant 6.
+hands holding plant 147x125In 2003, we lost the use of the property where we had gardened for some 25 years.
+Escalating real estate prices and the lack of undeveloped property in Sun City led to a 10-year search for a new parcel of land that we could call our own.
+In the summer of 2013, through the advice of the Recreation Centers of Sun City, the Garden Club partnered with EPCOR Water to open a new community garden on an underutilized 1.5-acre parcel within Water Plant 6.
 EPCOR’s generous offer of a 25 year right-to-use lease started 3 years of planning and development.
-Today the garden offers some 35 in-ground gardens measuring 20’ x 20’, 6 in-ground gardens measuring 10′ x 20′ and 26 raised beds measuring 3’ x 7’ for lease to Sun City residents.

 Our Latest and Greatest Community Garden